ARMN88/2D-Tile-Generation-Plugin/README.md

 Download `generation.py`.
 Open your Blender file, and go to `Edit > Preferences > Addons > Install`.
 Import `generation.py`.

 ### Create Tiles
 This is a very crucial part that can be easily messed up.
 You will need to create 11 different tiles in a specific order with a specific shape and orientation.
 You will need to create 4 different tiles, show below.
 Yellow represents a wall. **Be sure to make your walls half of a normal wall, as the generators will put two tiles together, creating a full wall.** Front means positive Y, back means negative Y, right means position X, left means negative X. Make 1 floor, rename it to `Tile.000`.
 When you crate a new tile, copy the previous tile.
-THis will help you later when you have to name the tiles.
+This will help you later when you have to name the tiles.

 **Tiles (in order):**
 - An empty space: <img src="https://lh3.googleusercontent.com/d/1tHOqRCMh4RSiRcEiRpEys_RQuQsqlCcV" align="center" height="30vh">